 Conclusion

-So, In this article, you have learned all about Python flask URL building using various views functions.
-In the previous flask tutorial, we have completed flask app routing.
+So, In this article, you have learned all about Python Flask URL building using various views functions.
+In the previous Flask tutorial, we completed flask app routing.

-URL is the most important part of any web application that is very helpful for navigating all the website’s content.
+URL is the most important part of any web application and is very helpful for navigating all the website’s content.